luna/luna-rfcs/text/0000-modules.md

 anonymous type becomes useful.
 This shorthand provides a way to get the same benefit without the syntactic issues of the former.

+A key, and potentially obvious feature of anonymous types is that they can allow for polymorphic records in Luna.
+All types are backed by polymorphic records, and row-extension is a primitive operation with this new module system.

 ### Anonymous Types as Types
 When used in a type context, an anonymous type acts as a specification for an interface that must be filled.
 This specification can contain anything from